Massacres of Poles in Volhynia and Eastern Galicia: Soviet occupation of Volhynia and Eastern Galicia

-During the Soviet occupation, Polish members of the local administration were replaced by Ukrainians and Jews, and the Soviet NKVD subverted the Ukrainian independence movement.
+During the wartime Soviet occupation, Polish members of the local administration were replaced by Ukrainians and Jews, and the Soviet NKVD subverted the Ukrainian independence movement.
 All local Ukrainian political parties were abolished.
 Between 20,000 and 30,000 Ukrainian activists fled to German-occupied territory; most of those who did not escape were arrested.
-For example, Dmytro Levitsky, the head of the moderate left-leaning democratic party Ukrainian National Democratic Alliance and the chief of the Ukrainian delegation in the prewar Polish parliament, with many of his colleagues, were arrested, deported to Moscow, and never heard from again.
-The elimination by the Soviets of the individuals, organizations, and parties representing moderate or liberal political tendencies within Ukrainian society allowed the extremist Organization of Ukrainian Nationalists, which operated in the underground, to be the only political party with a significant organizational presence among western Ukrainians.
+For example, Dmytro Levytsky, head of the UNDO, was arrested along with many of his colleagues, and never heard from again.
+The elimination by the Soviets of the moderate or liberal political leaders within Ukrainian society allowed the extremist underground OUN to remain the only surviving group with a significant organizational presence among western Ukrainians.